 The cost of a product is one deciding criteria when purchasing online for most people.
 And to see that same cost increase unexpectedly at checkout is disheartening and even frustrating.
 This eventually leads to cart abandonment instantly, almost without a second thought.

-In all the surveys conducted to uncover the reasons for cart abandonment, hidden costs have taken the top spot throughout.
-These hidden costs include shipping, taxes, and maybe even a fee for a complementary product.
-They are not revealed in the product pages and only after the checkout.
+In all the surveys conducted to uncover the reasons for cart abandonment, hidden costs are proven to be the top reasons for abandoning shopping carts.
+These hidden costs include shipping, taxes, and maybe even a fee for a complimentary product.
+They are not revealed on the product pages and only after the checkout.

 Why not reveal an estimated cost earlier in the process?
 Amazon does this perfectly by mentioning the cost earlier in the product page itself.